Cris415/f1laptimes/README.md

 In this Javascript project, users can compare lap times between two drivers in any race between 1996 to 2020.

+## Technology

+F1 Lap times is built using HTML, CSS, JavaScript, and D3.js.
+D3.js is used to render the graph and import the dataset.

 ## Features

 - Use the dropdown menus to select the year, race, and drivers